L-u-S/World_Factory_an_ai_worlbuilding_assistant/README.md

 ---
 There is not much of it.

-The whole app is run in terminal, using Rich to prettify the results.
+The whole app is run in terminal, using Rich to prettyprint the results.

 All the ai-facing functions are in the combined_functions.py - most of the work on the app was spent on getting the prompts (kind of) right.